Tbearden10/cheapraidbanners/README.md

 # cheapraidbanners.com

-Just a friendly site I made for a gaming group I am a part of
+Just a friendly site I made for some friends!

-We are a highly skilled speedrunning group that loves cookies!
+'cheapraidbanners.com' is a highly skilled speedrunning group that loves cookies!